How to Present Change Management to Executives

 Want to know how to engage your sponsors and increase their change management awareness?
-This overview of change management for executives provides the what, why and how of change management.
-Use this information to help sponsors understand their role in change and become invested in making change management succeed.
+This high-level overview of change management for executives provides the fundamentals, which you can use to help sponsors begin to understand change management and its value for your organization.

 What Is Change Management?

 The technical definition of change management is, "the application of processes and tools to manage the people side of change from a current state to a new future state so that the desired results of the change are achieved."
 But a more compelling way to define change management is:

 - Preparing, equipping and supporting individuals through the change journeys they experience as part of our organization so that results are achieved